bsolomon1124/misc/azure/azure_notes.md

 ### Availability Zones

-**Availability Zones** are physically separate datacenters within an Azure region.
+**Availability Zone**: a cluster of data centers within an Azure region that is physically separate from other zones.

-- Each Availability Zone is made up of one or more datacenters equipped with independent power, cooling, and networking.
+- Each Availability Zone is made up of _one or more_ data centers equipped with independent power, cooling, and networking.
 It is set up to be an isolation boundary
-- Not every region has support for Availability Zones.
-For a region to support Availability Zones, it must have a minimum of 3 zones
+- For a region to formally support Availability Zones, it must have a _minimum of 3 zones_
 - You can use Availability Zones to run mission-critical applications and build high-availability into your application architecture by co-locating your compute, storage, - networking, and data resources within a zone
-- Availability Zones are primarily for VMs, managed disks, load balancers, and SQL databases.
+- Availability Zones are primarily for VMs, managed disks, load balancers, and SQL databases

 ### Region Pairs